-Finally, PIF operations are subject to audit by state audit and administrative control bureau.
+Finally, PIF accounts and operations are subject to audit by state audit and administrative control bureau, which reports to the President, Government and the Legislative Council.

 13. Professional and ethical standards should be clearly defined and made known to the members of the SWF's governing body(ies), management, and staff.